 Since its IPO Twitter Inc. (NYSE: TWTR) has had a love-hate relationship with investors.
 Founded in 2006, Twitter ranks in the top 15 most visited websites in the world.
 Twitter stock has traded in a range between $14 and $70 since its IPO in 2013.

-Twitter has enjoyed increased visibility among active traders in the last three years – thanks to Muddy Waters, Citron Research, Elon Musk and Donald Trump who is an avid user of the platform.
+Twitter has enjoyed increased visibility among active traders in the last three years, thanks to Muddy Waters, Citron Research, Elon Musk, and Donald Trump, who is an avid user of the platform.
 Politicians, athletes, musicians, and public figures also use Twitter to weigh in on general issues.
-Twitter has also become a tool for brands to connect with and engage their audiences on a more personal level.
+Twitter has become a tool for brands to connect with and engage their audiences on a more personal level.

 Twitter Stock – Trade or Investment?

-Now, despite its popularity, the company struggles to find the best way to monetize its platform.
-The uncertainty which surrounds twitter stock is what makes it such a fun stock to trade.
-You see, if you are a trader, you welcome volatility because it gives you the chance to make quick profits.
+Despite its popularity, Twitter struggles to find the best way to monetize its platform.
+The uncertainty that surrounds Twitter stock is what can make it such a fun stock to trade.
+If you are a trader, you welcome volatility because it gives you the chance to make quick profits.